 The Office of Academic Affairs will assist students with disabilities to be made aware of the accommodations that the College is able to provide.
 If a student has a disability that affects academic performance, he/she should inform the Office of Academic Affairs in writing of the disability as well as the nature of its effect on his/her academic performance.
 Contact the Office of Academic Affairs for more information and to apply for accommodations.
-All accommodations are at the approval of the PC Coordinator for Disability Support Services with diagnosis as needed from a physician.
+All accommodations are at the approval of the PC Coordinator for Services for Students with Disabilities with diagnosis as needed from a physician.